grnet/djnro/docs/installation/upgrading-from-0.8.md

 DjNRO 0.8 was developed with django 1.2.
 Version 1.0 was developed with django 1.4.2.

-Dumpdata with the help of south (always keep a backup):
+Dump data with the help of south (always keep a backup):

 	./manage.py dumpdata --indent=4 --natural --exclude=contenttypes --exclude=auth.Permission > /tmp/eduroam_0.8.json

 ## Install DjNro